 In addition to the art and open spaces in Millennium Park, this section of Grant Park is also home to countless events, concerts, and festivities.
 The aesthetically pleasing Jay Pritzker Pavilion is worth a visit on its own but, if you’re lucky, someone will be gracing the stage during your visit to Chicago and you can enjoy the acoustics as much as the view.

-Located a short ten-minute Metra Train ride from the University of Chicago La Quinta Inn and Suites – of which there is a station two blocks from our front door – the beauty and grandeur of Millennium Park is absolutely worth a visit.
+Located a short ten-minute Metra Train ride from The Best Western Plus Hyde Park – of which there is a station two blocks from our front door – the beauty and grandeur of Millennium Park is absolutely worth a visit.